hyperledger/indy-hipe/text/connection-protocol/README.md

 accepted.
 At this point, they have established a computationally secure relationship.

 The next step of establishing a connection could be exchanging credentials to prove both Alice's and Bob's identities.
-Details on this protocol will be in a future HIPEs.
+Details on this protocol will be in future HIPEs.

-### Future Communication
-From this point forward messages sent from Alice to Bob or from Bob to Alice will typically be auth-encrypted.
-Details on the exact structure and layers of encryption of these messages will be detailed in future HIPEs.
+# Diagram
 ![puml diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/ryanwest6/indy-hipe/master/text/messaging-protocol/establishing_connection.puml? "")

 # Reference